 Want to sing?
 Jewish choral music festival set for July

-North American Jewish Choral Festival returns July 20-24 in Connecticut for amateur and professional singers celebrating Jewish music together.
+The North American Jewish Choral Festival returns to Stamford, Conn., July 20-24, open to singers, cantors, conductors and Jewish music lovers.

 Attendees at a previous NAJCF festival join together to sing Psalm 150 with music by Louis Lewandowski.